schwwaaa/shadecore/README.md

   <img width="45%" height="45%" src="https://github.com/schwwaaa/shadecore/blob/main/media/shadecore-logo.png?raw=true"/>
 </p>

-<p align="center"><em>A native, high‑performance GLSL rendering engine written in Rust, designed for real‑time shader experimentation, MIDI control, and live video routing.</em></p>
+<p align="center"><em>A native, high-performance GLSL rendering engine written in Rust, designed for real-time shader experimentation, hardware control, and live video routing.</em></p>

 ---

 ## Description

-`shadecore` is a **standalone OpenGL shader engine** that renders a fullscreen GLSL fragment shader and can route the output as:
+`shadecore` is a **standalone OpenGL shader engine** that renders a fullscreen GLSL fragment shader and routes the result to multiple real-time video outputs.

+Supported outputs:

-- local window preview (FBO texture)
+- Local window preview (always on)
 - **Syphon** (macOS)
 - **Spout2** (Windows)
-- **Stream** via FFmpeg (RTSP for local network; RTMP for platforms)

-It is designed to be:
-- fast enough for feedback systems,
-- deterministic enough for installations,
-- flexible enough to act as a base for many future tools.
+- **FFmpeg streaming** (RTSP / RTMP)
+- **NDI** (separate execution mode)

+The engine is intentionally **low-level and explicit**:

+- No GUI framework
+- No WebView
-There is **no GUI framework**, **no WebView**, and **no runtime abstraction layer** between your shader and the GPU.
+- No runtime abstraction layer between your shader and the GPU

+What you write in GLSL is what runs.

 ---

 ## Purpose

-This project exists to solve a common problem in creative coding:
+This project exists to solve a common creative-coding problem:

 > *“I want to build my own visual tools without shipping an entire framework.”*

-`shadecore` is intended to be:
+`shadecore` is designed to be:

-- a **foundation** for custom shader‑based applications,
+- a **foundation** for custom shader-based tools,
 - a **bridge** between GLSL and external control systems,
-- a **standalone binary** rather than a patch inside another tool.
+- a **standalone binary**, not a plugin locked into another host.

+It is equally suited for:
+- live performance,
+- installations,
+- research tools,
+- experimental pipelines.

 ---